Some say that you should drag the bar against your shins and over your knees when deadlifting. Is this true?

 Benedikt Magnússon uses the ‘roll the bar back and then pull’ technique:

 Eddie Hall does this, too.
 However, some of these lifters have a weight advantage over us mere mortals.
 Pulling back, for a heavy enough fellow, means sheer bodyweight can be applied to the bar.
 Is it efficient?
-No. Does everyone is a heavyweight do it?
+No. Does everyone who is a heavyweight do it?
 No.

 Am I saying it is dead wrong for any lifter to ever drag the bar up the legs?
 No. I do not think it is a good method for most lifters, but there are some successful lifters who practice this and advocate it.
 But the very reason given for dragging the bar up the shins, keeping the bar close the body, is defeated when you have the bar to close and have to move it around your knees.
 The bar gets kicked out in front of you!

 On the other hand, if you start with the bar at mid-foot, move the shoulders forward of the bar, and then endeavor to pull the bar straight up, you are actually keeping the bar on a better path, closer to your body.
-The trick in deadlifting is to not have close the bar is to your shins, but how close it is to your hips, which are the fulcrum.
+The trick in deadlifting is to not how close the bar is to your shins, but how close it is to your hips, which are the fulcrum.
 The further the bar away from the fulcrum, meaning the “lever arm” your body, is lengthened, the more brute force needed to move it.

 But, there must be a reason for this instruction, in general.
 One source is mistaking appearance with intentions.
 Great lifters, especially lanky ones, will often bruise or bloody their shins.
 This leads many to think that they are intentionally dragging the bar on the shins.
 Some lifters who have no intention of dragging the bar will inadvertently appear to be doing just that.
 This doesn’t mean they actually advocate it or intend to do it.
 Those lifters who adopt a lower hip position will find the knees getting in the way and if they try to pull the bar straight up this will also make it appear as if they want to drag the bar around their knees.